spacotto/Born2beRoot/srcs/website-wordpress.md

 Regularly update WordPress core, themes, and plugins at Dashboard → Updates.
 Always backup before major updates.

 ### Backups
 Use a backup plugin or your host's backup service.
-Back up both files and database regularly.
+Back up both files and the database regularly.

 ### Security Tips
 - Use strong passwords and two-factor authentication